 The other day I stumbled across this woman's blog and as I began to read, her words immediately lured me in.

 Her perspective, the way she viewed life, felt eerily familiar.
 To the point she seemed like my replica.
-Though a bit older she was also a visual artist, loved to write, take photos, was whim driven and extremely passionate about . . .
+Though a bit older she was also a visual artist, loved to write, take photos, was whim driven and extremely . . .